marcogrcr/reusable-ui-widgets-with-webpack-5-example/README.md

 # Reusable UI widgets with webpack 5 example

-This repository shows 3 different approaches to create re-usable UI widgets using [webpack 5](https://webpack.js.org/concepts/).
+This branch of the repository shows 3 different approaches to create re-usable UI widgets using [webpack 5](https://webpack.js.org/concepts/) and [TypeScript](https://www.typescriptlang.org/).

 In this pattern, a host app renders a widget (i.e. an independent piece of UI) one or more times in a page.
 The widget can in turn be re-used in other host apps.
 An example of a widget can be a "share on social media" button for sharing a page.